 AppVille will build your idea for $15,000, HappyAppy will build your app for $17,000 and SmartDev comes in at $50,000.

 To continue the example, let's say you sign a contract with HappyAppy for $17,000 for the 5-6 defined requirements.
 You’re on the hook to spend that money with them.
-First step is a robust requirements gathering phase that they can bill for, under contract - they’ve got you.
-At the end of the requirements gathering phase, once they work on some mockups and designs, they pull that beautiful app out of your head and nail down ALL the features you need to bring it to market, you come to find out it’s going to cost $40,000.
+The first step is a robust requirements gathering phase that they can bill for, under contract; this is where they’ve got you.
+At the end of the requirements gathering phase, once they work on some mockups and designs, they pull that beautiful app out of your head and nail down all the features you need to bring it to market, you come to find out it’s going to cost $40,000.

 This scenario happens all the time and it makes me mad.
 The requirements gathering phase should be an exchange of ideas.
 It should be beautiful and creative, iterative, and most importantly, it should give you all the information you need to make a good decision about moving forward with your project.

 Decoupling Requirements Gathering from Development